101environmental/101aerial.com/_pages/falconry-experiences.md

 We love introducing them to the public, in a relaxed and friendly atmosphere.
 And you'll never forget the first time you have a majestic hawk land on your arm.
 {% include gallery %}

 We can cater for all ages, and provide a full safety briefing and handling training.
-Get in touch for small and large events.
+An amazing experience for small and large events.
 {% include gallery id="gallery2" %}

 From a festival display with hundreds of spectators, to an intimate nature walk -- get in touch and we can get planning!